sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 #### 3.3.2.11 Open Authentication
-The Open Authentication capability allows Authentication Manager to allow client traffic event before it authenticates.
+The Open Authentication capability allows Authentication Manager to allow client traffic events before it authenticates.
 This is typically used to allow certain devices to allow access to network resources prior to authenticating to obtain IP address and download configuration or firmware upgrades.
 Once the information is downloaded, the device will authenticate to the network.

 Open Authentication is configured per interface.
 The open authentication settings are ignored for force-authorized and force-unauthorized ports.